Mutational processes and impact of structural variants in somatic cells

 Introduction

-SVs may explain some of the missing heritability in population studies.
-They may provide candidate pathogenic variants in pedigree studies of hereditary diseases, as well as constitute yet-undiscovered driver events that were anticipated from cancer genomics.
+Mutational processes that generate structural variants (SV) in human and other genomes are understudied and merit attention, and similarly so for the functional impact of the SVs on gene function and regulation.
+SVs may explain some of the missing heritability in population studies, they may provide candidate pathogenic variants in pedigree studies of hereditary diseases, as well as constitute yet-undiscovered driver events that were anticipated from cancer genomics.

-Reasons why the SV mutational processes and SV functional impact are understudied are both of a technical and a conceptual nature.
-Both aspects will be addressed in the STRUCTOMATIC project.
+Reasons why the SV mutational processes and SV functional impact are understudied are both of a technical and a conceptual nature; both aspects will be addressed in the STRUCTOMATIC project.

 We will further perform mutation accumulation and directed evolution experiments using cell line models of chromosomal instability, generating further genomic data that will support observational analyses of tumor genomes.